Regional Studies–Middle East

 Required Courses

-- One course in medieval Middle Eastern History (600–1500, CE)
+• One course in pre-modern Middle Eastern History and Culture (ca. 600–ca. 1800)

-- Three additional courses related to the Middle East, two of which must be graduate seminars
+• Three additional courses related to the Middle East, two of which must be graduate seminars

-- Four consecutive Middle East language courses: Arabic, Hebrew, Persian, Turkish, or Armenian (students who are native speakers of one of these languages will be required to study a second Middle Eastern language)
+• Four consecutive Middle East language courses: Arabic, Hebrew, Persian, Turkish, or Armenian (Students who are native speakers of one of these languages will be required to study a second Middle Eastern language.)

-- Master's Thesis Writing course (MOME 299B) for those writing a thesis.
+• Master's Thesis Writing course (MOME 299B) for those writing a thesis.
 Students enrolled in the AM program may choose to write a master's thesis, but a thesis is not required to complete the degree.
-All AM students are encouraged to write a master's thesis)
+(All AM students are encouraged to write a master's thesis.)

 Language Requirements

-All students in the AM program are expected to take four consecutive semesters of one of the major languages of the Middle East: Arabic, Armenian, Hebrew, Persian, or Turkish.
+All students in the AM program are expected to take four consecutive terms of one of the major languages of the Middle East: Arabic, Armenian, Hebrew, Persian, or Turkish.
 Students who are native speakers of one of these languages will be required to study a second language.

 Grade Requirements